StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 Note that feedback isn't used to train the running instance of the AAD.
 {% endhint %}

 Models are selected by the AAD and optimized for each metric stream.
 The quality of the anomalies reported is determined to a large extent by how well the selected model describes the stream that it runs on.
-The StackState team works with representative datasets to develop new models and optimize the hyperparameters used for model selection and training the AAD.
+The Rancher Observability team works with representative datasets to develop new models and optimize the hyperparameters used for model selection and training the AAD.

 To enable improvement of the AAD, users can add feedback to reported anomalies.
-This feedback can then be used by StackState to assist in the ongoing development of the AAD.
+This feedback can then be used by Rancher Observability to assist in the ongoing development of the AAD.

 {% hint style="success" "self-hosted info" %}

-Use the StackState CLI to [export anomaly feedback](/configure/anomaly-detection/export-anomaly-feedback.md) ready to send to StackState.
+Use the Rancher Observability CLI to [export anomaly feedback](/configure/anomaly-detection/export-anomaly-feedback.md) ready to send to Rancher Observability.

 {% endhint %}

-The feedback sent to StackState consists of:
+The feedback sent to Rancher Observability consists of:
 * **Thumbs-up, Thumbs-down** votes - Each user can cast one vote per reported anomaly.
 * **Comments** - Free-form text entered by users.
-Note that any comments added to an anomaly will be included in the feedback sent to StackState.
+Note that any comments added to an anomaly will be included in the feedback sent to Rancher Observability.
 Take care not to include sensitive data in comments.
 * **Anomaly details** - The description, interval, severity (score), model information, metric query and element, stream names.
 * **Metric data** - Data from the metric stream leading up to the anomaly.